Facebook mulls ban on political ads ahead of U.S. elections - Bloomberg News | Politics

 Facebook Inc is considering imposing a ban on political ads on its social network in the days leading up to the Nov.
 3 elections in the United States, Bloomberg News reported on Friday, citing people familiar with the company's thinking.
 The potential ban is only being discussed and has not been finalized, the report added. (https://bloom.bg/2ZY7F6X)

-Democratic presidential candidate Joe Biden's campaign did not immediately respond to a Reuters request for comment.
-But last month it published an open letter to Facebook Chief Executive Mark Zuckerberg calling for the company to fact-check politicians' ads in the two weeks ahead of the election.
-Republican President Donald Trump's campaign did not immediately respond to a request for comment.
+Republican President Donald Trump's campaign and Democratic presidential candidate Joe Biden's campaigns did not immediately respond to a request for comment.
+Last month Biden's campaign published an open letter to Facebook Chief Executive Mark Zuckerberg calling for the company to fact-check politicians' ads in the two weeks ahead of the election.

+In a Twitter post on Friday, Biden's digital director Rob Flaherty pointed to the issue of misinformation in unpaid content on the site.
+"Requisite reminder that Facebook's problems are 80% about unpaid content and so anything they do about paid content is an attempt to distract you," he tweeted.

+Facebook has drawn heat from employees and lawmakers in recent weeks over its decisions not to act on inflammatory posts by the president.
+More than 900 advertisers have signed on to an ad boycott on Facebook, organized by civil rights groups to pressure the world's largest social media network to take concrete steps to block hate speech and misinformation, in the wake of the death of George Floyd in police custody.

 ALSO READ